-Children must be in a state of wellness in order to learn and reach their full potential.
-This course provides a comprehensive overview of current philosophies and developmentally appropriate practices related to health, safety and nutrition for young children ages birth through eight years old.
-Students investigate a variety of effective strategies and available resources to promote healthy lifestyles, safety, and nutritional guidelines within the context of an early childhood educational setting.
-Permeating themes are inclusion, diversity and the importance of being culturally, linguistically and individually sensitive of our children and families.
-Students explore topics including child development; physical and mental health; childhood diseases and illnesses; safe environments and activities; child abuse with an emphasis on the teachers’ role as mandated reporters; nutritionally sound menus; as well as the importance of food safety.
+This course will focus on a comprehensive overview of current philosophies and developmentally appropriate practices related to health, safety, and nutrition for young children ages birth through eight years old.
+Students investigate a variety of effective strategies and available resources to promote healthy lifestyles, safety, and nutrition guidelines within the context of an early childhood educational setting.
+Themes include: inclusion, diversity, and the importance of being culturally, linguistically, and individually sensitive of our children and families.
+The course also explores child abuse, with an emphasis on the teachers' role as mandated reporters, as well as nutritionally sound menus and the importance of food safety.
+(3 credits)

 Student Learning Outcomes (SLOs)

 Students who successfully complete this course will be able to:

 - Describe the interrelatedness among child development, health, safety and nutrition.

 - Design safe and effective, high quality indoor and outdoor environments that are conducive to learning.

 - Explain how to plan, prepare and serve age-appropriate, nutritionally-balanced meals and snacks.

 - Demonstrate how to plan, implement and evaluate developmentally appropriate health, safety and nutrition activities for young children.